 And he made it!
 But before he could join his human friend to start their new adventure in this strange and humid land, Schubert had one final thing to sit through: seven days of quarantine.

 **Before I go on, I should mention Hong Chow, a gentleman whose dog went through a similar journey as Schubert.
-When Hong Chow found a lack of concise and useful information on bringing one’s pet from abroad to Malaysia, he created a blog, ‘Import Pets to Malaysia’ and wrote a long post to address that gap.
+He created a blog, ‘Import Pets to Malaysia’ and wrote a long post to address that gap.
 Thanks Hong!
 You’ve been able to help many confused pet owners like myself.**

 Jalan Pekeliling 4

 (Same route to go to the Low Cost Carrier Terminal (LCCT.)
 Jalan Pekeliling 4 is shortly past the F1 circuit and is a rather sudden left turn at a traffic light.
 Watch out.)

 10:30 a.m. – 1:00 p.m.; 2:00 p.m. – 4:00 p.m.

 10:30 a.m. – 12:00 p.m.; 3:00 p.m. – 4:00 p.m.